GenuinoVitto/LBYARCH-MP2/README.md

 ## Output:
 Store the result in memory location sdot.
 Display the result for all versions of the kernel (i.e., C and  x86-64).

+## Program was run on Visual Studio 2022